Title: Rival Radio Author: Kathryn Nolan Genre: Contemporary Romance

 She writes the bestselling Deadly Force romantic suspense series where smart, sexy women teach their alpha males that Grace always defeats Reckoning.

-Pura Vida by Jim Utsler
+Title: Pura Vida Author: Jim Utsler Genre: Mystery

 Detroit homicide detective Jacob Miller has been accused of many things, but being smart isn’t one of them.
 The murder of drug dealer Willy is proof enough, but not covering it up is even worse.
 So why would he think that stealing a fellow inmate’s hidden fortune is any wiser, especially when an ex-mafia family head is after the same thing?